fingerskier/eulogia/Walt/dad.md

 The best fathers leave us with a portion of God's love in flesh & blood.

 A dad is a stalwart warrior, ready to give his life for his family;
-  willing to work diligently and slavishly for years- yet willing to hold a purse outside a bathroom and suffer a tea-party;
+  willing to work diligently and slavishly for years;
+  willing to hold a purse outside a bathroom and suffer a tea-party;
-whose heart melts when his baby girl hurts, yet patiently waits for her to grow- because another dad once waited on the girl who would become his wife;
+whose heart melts when his baby girl hurts, yet doesn't refrain from dressing her down as needed- because another dad once nurtured on the girl who would become his wife;
 who watches his son go down the wrong path, yet sits waiting at the other end to guide him back home- because he once went that way himself.

+Our Creator knew that words given to us would only go so far;
+  so, to express His fatherly love for us he gave us dad;
+  to lead, to discipline, to knock us off our pedestals;
+  to embody grace, mercy, and charity.